-- 1. Transformers shall be installed at readily accessible and adequately ventilated places. - 2.
-The location of transformers for main electrical power supply shall fulfil the same conditions as those applying to the installation of the main generators, see B. 1. - 3.
-The location in which transformers for the emergency electrical power supply are installed shall satisfy the same conditions as apply to the installation of the emergency generator, see B. 3. - 4.
-For high-voltage transformers see subsection G. - (1) Shelf life is the duration of storage under specified conditions at the end of which a battery retains the ability to give a specified performance. - (2) A vented battery is one in which the cells have a cover provided with an opening through which products of electrolysis and evaporation are allowed to escape freely from the cells to atmosphere. - (3) A valve-regulated battery is one in which cells are closed but have an arrangement (valve) which allows the escape of gas if the internal pressure exceeds a predetermined value.
+1. Transformers shall be installed at readily accessible and adequately ventilated places.

+2. The location of transformers for main electrical power supply shall fulfil the same conditions as those applying to the installation of the main generators, see B. 1.

+- (2) A vented battery is one in which the cells have a cover provided with an opening through which products of electrolysis and evaporation are allowed to escape freely from the cells to atmosphere. - (3) A valve-regulated battery is one in which cells are closed but have an arrangement (valve) which allows the escape of gas if the internal pressure exceeds a predetermined value. - (4) For the ventilation arrangements for installation of vented type batteries which have charging power higher than 2kW, Item C.4.4 shall be applied.

+3. The location in which transformers for the emergency electrical power supply are installed shall satisfy the same conditions as apply to the installation of the emergency generator, see B. 3.

+4. For high-voltage transformers see subsection G.